 How much should you contribute?

-In 2021, the IRS limit for contributions to a 401(k) or 403(b) retirement (if under age 50) is $19,500, plus a $6,500 catch-up contribution if 50+.
-In the vast majority of situations, maxing this out should be the goal.
+In 2022, the IRS limit for contributions to a 401(k) or 403(b) retirement (if under age 50) is $20,500, plus a $6,500 catch-up contribution if 50+.
+In most situations, maxing this out should be the goal.
 If you’re not able to max it out, consider increasing your contribution at least 2%, especially if you got a pay increase.

 If you start a new job mid-year, make sure you don’t accidentally over-contribute to your 401(k).
 The IRS limits apply per individual, not per plan.

 Should you use a Roth 401(k) if offered?

 Some 401(k) plans offer a Roth component.
 This allows participants to diversify their retirement savings with after-tax contributions, which can then grow tax-free if certain conditions are met.
 A Roth 401(k) could be advantageous while tax rates are low.
 But if not part of an ongoing tax diversification strategy, it may not be worth it.

 Make your beneficiary designations.